Raj Comics: History

-Raj Comics was founded in 1986 by Raj Kumar Gupta, Sanjay Gupta and Manoj Gupta.
-It marked the era of the rise of Indian superheroes.
+Raj Comics was founded in 1986 by Raj Kumar Gupta, Sanjay Gupta, and Manoj Gupta.
 Raj Comics's first superhero was Nagraj.
 Later, they launched other popular superheroes like Dhruva, Doga, Parmanu, and Tiranga.

 Origins

-Raj Comics' roots span back to the 1980s.
-After extreme dedication and perseverance by the brothers and their father, Raj Comics was propelled to great heights and fame.
-Nearly every teenager spent their afternoons glued to the latest comic addition.
-In the early days of its inception, Raj Comics published mythological, mystery and adventure comics.
-In 1985, Manoj Gupta, fueled by his passion and craze for western superheroes, notably Phantom, came up with the idea of creating a superhero centered around snakes as he believed snakes held a religious and mythological significance in India.
-Later, the team started working on the concept and finally created the Nagraj that we know today.
+In 1985, Manoj Gupta came up with the idea of creating a superhero centered around snakes as snakes hold a religious and mythological significance in India.
+Later, the team started working on the concept and finally created Nagraj.

 The Golden Age

 In 1997, an advertisement for Nagraj featuring Sonu Sood aired on TV.
 During this era, Raj Comics reportedly sold over a million copies a year, making it one of the most widespread publications of that time period.
 It has sold more than 100 million copies since then.

 Modern Age

-Raj Comics has now expanded to multiple different publication streams, with TriColor and other various business entities taking venerable steps in penetrating the Indian book market.
-Ongoing discussions with studio heads have been disclosed to the public about the possibility of live feature films based on their comic universe.
-However, nothing has since come to fruition.
+Raj Comics has now expanded to multiple different publication streams, with TriColor and other various business entities taking steps in penetrating the Indian book market.
+Discussions with studio heads have been disclosed to the public about the possibility of live feature films based on comic universe.
+However, nothing has come to fruition.

 In 2015, Raj Comics released an Android app for the general public.
 It has since garnered a massive following and has an average rating of 4.5+ stars.

 In 2017, Raj Comics released a concept trailer for Nagraj on its official YouTube channel.
 It has since garnered over 1.5 million views.

-In 2018, Raj Comics released a short feature film named Aadamkhor, partially self-produced and crowdfunded.
-It released on YouTube to critical acclaim by its audience.
+In 2018, Raj Comics released a short feature film named Aadamkhor, partially self-produced and crowdfunded on YouTube.

+In or around 2019, Raj Comics released a short feature film named 'Doga - Mumbai Ka Rakhwala', self-produced on Youtube.

 Series

 King Comics

-King Comics was a line of comics published through Raja Pocket Books.
+King Comics was a monthly line of comics published through Raja Pocket Books.
 While the division was initially successful, its popularity declined and the line went defunct after only about 2–5 years of activity.
-It was intended that many of King Comic's characters would be merged into Raj Comics, but only a few characters such as Gamraj were merged.
-During its run the division published six monthly comics.
+It was intended that many of King Comic's characters would be merged into Raj Comics, but only Gamraj was successfully merged.
+During its run, the division published six monthly comics.